Being involved in any road accident is traumatic – but it can be especially bewildering if the driver responsible for the collision flees the scene.

 Even if nobody is seriously injured in the accident, this is a criminal offence in South Africa.
 The offending driver could face a significant fine or imprisonment.

-Hit and run accidents include situations in which a driver hits an unattended, parked vehicle or a pedestrian and then drives off without providing their details.
+Hit and run accidents can involve collisions of two or more vehicles.
+They also include situations in which a driver hits an unattended, parked vehicle, a pedestrian or an animal and then flees the scene, without providing their details.

 What to do if you’re the victim of a hit and run

-Whether you’re involved in a hit and run as a driver, cyclist or pedestrian, it’s important to gather as much information at the scene as you can.
-This may help the police catch the driver who hit you, as well as improving the likely success of any insurance or Road Accident Fund claim you make.
+If you’re able, it’s a good idea to gather as much information at the scene as you can.
+(If you’ve been injured, this will have to wait – but as soon as you can, record as many details as possible).
+This may help the police catch the driver who hit you.
+It can also help support any insurance or Road Accident Fund claim you make.

-After a hit and run accident, you should:
+After a hit and run accident, you should aim to:

-- note the license plate number, make, model and colour of the offending vehicle if you can
+- if possible, record the license plate number, make, model and colour of the offending vehicle

 - record the location, time and cause of the accident, the direction that the offending driver was headed and any other specifics